TikhonJelvis/RL-book/book/chapter2/chapter2.md

 * Sparse Data Structure Representation: as given by `transition map: Transition`, which is convenient for compact storage and useful for visualization (eg: `__repr__` method display or as a directed graph figure).
 This is applicable only to Finite Markov Processes.
 * Dense Data Structure Representation: as given by the `get_transition_matrix` 2D numpy array, which is useful for performing linear algebra that is often required to calculate mathematical properties of the process (eg: to calculate the stationary distribution).
 This is applicable only to Finite Markov Processes.

 Now we are ready to move to our next topic of *Markov Reward Processes*.
 We'd like to finish this section by stating that the Markov Property owes its name to a mathematician from a century ago - [Andrey Markov](https://en.wikipedia.org/wiki/Andrey_Markov).
 Although the Markov Property seems like a simple enough concept, the concept has had profound implications on our ability to compute or reason with systems involving time-sequenced uncertainty in practice.
+There are several good books to learn more about Markov Processes - we recommend [the book by Paul Gagniuc](https://www.amazon.com/Markov-Chains-Theory-Implementation-Experimentation/dp/1119387558) [@Gagniuc2017MarkovCF].

 ### Formalism of Markov Reward Processes